Milk substitute: Infant formula

 Breast milk substitutes are available for infants if breast feeding is not an option.
 Infant formulas based on cow's milk, soy or rice can be a supplement to breast milk or a sole source of nutrition before solid food is introduced.
 Infant formula is usually fortified with dietary nutrients optimized for babies and toddlers, such as iron, to ensure survival, growth and health of the baby.

 Many parents are turning to plant based milk substitutes due to infant allergies and an increase in vegan diets in recent years, as well as their perceived nutritional benefits.
 Cow's milk based formulae are still the recommended alternate when breast milk is not possible.
 Soy-based formula and rice-based formula tend to be the most common plant based alternatives.

 In the past, soy-based formulae were correlated with certain nutritional deficiencies in infants, but have since been supplemented with necessary vitamins, minerals, and amino acids.
 Other questions about nutritional detriments of soy-based formulae have arisen, including potential hormonal effects, but research does not support this outcome.
 Soy is also a common infant allergen.

 Rice is one of the lesser allergenic alternatives, and hydrolyzed hypo-allergenic rice-based formulae has been developed which have also been fortified with necessary nutritional substitutes.
 However, rice milk formulae are still not recommended for young children as a second choice to cow's milk formula or breast milk due to arsenic levels.

 For more information about choosing infant formulas, please consult your pediatrician and the guidelines recommended by associations such as The American Academy of Pediatrics.

 Nutrition

 Lactose intolerance and other milk-related intolerances are extremely common, with lactose intolerance affecting around 65 to 75% of the population.
 For this reason and personal dietary restrictions such as plant-based diets, many people turn to milk substitutes.

-In comparison with cow's milk, some plant-based milk substitutes have less calories, but therefore provide less energy.
+In comparison with cow's milk, some plant-based milk substitutes have fewer calories, but therefore provide less energy.
 They also tend to be higher in carbohydrates and contain more added sugars to enhance flavor.
 Soy milk seems to have the closest protein level to cow's milk, with oat and almond milk having less.
 Cow's milk tends to have higher levels of lipids.
 However, plant based milks tend to contain more dietary fiber.

 In calcium, some nut milks and soy milk have a comparable level of calcium to cow's milk, as many are fortified to contain more calcium.